linesbydevon/knightsTour/README.md

 #### For Devs

-The `player` and `opponent` values are set by the `setPlayer` method on the class on each turn.
-The conditional logic above is extended to each player's moves, however, they are pushed to properties on the `player` or `opponent` objects.
-Then on each turn, `this.validMoves` and `this.invalidMoves` is updated to reflect which player is taking a turn.
+The `player` and `opponent` values are set by the `setPlayer` method on each turn.
+The conditional logic evaluating x and y data values is extended to each player's moves, however, they are pushed to properties on the `player` or `opponent` objects.
+Then `this.invalidMoves` is updated to reflect which player is taking a turn and which squares need to be disabled in the DOM.

 ```
 player.moves.push(e.currentTarget);